Legislative Watch

 Thanks to Madi Blair, Jessica Cooper and Andrew Miller, law students at the University of Georgia School of Law’s First Amendment Clinic, for providing research and analysis for this year’s Legislative Watch.
 Our legislative monitoring is enabled by Bill Track 50.

-Please come back to this page for regular updates, keep up with GFAF in the News and follow us on social media (links above).
+Keep up with our open government and free speech priorities at GFAF in the News, and follow us on social media (links above).

 ⛔ Oppose | ✅ Support | 👁️🗨️ Watching